-These text level assessments of reading speed may be used as evidence for 25% extra time.
+Where a candidate reads independently, text level assessments of reading speed may be used as one of the two required measures for 25% extra time.
 The results will be recorded within Part 2 of Form 8 under 'Reading Speed'.

 Tests which measure single word reading speed and efficiency are not appropriate in this context.
 However, they may contribute to cognitive processing measures for extra time, as recorded within Part 2 of Form 8 under cognitive processing or in 'Other relevant information'.